Hollywood Records: 2012–present: Hollywood under Ken Bunt

-Hollywood Basic
+Hollywood BASIC

-Hollywood BASIC [sic] was Hollywood's short-lived hip-hop subsidiary, run by Dave Funkenklein, which existed from 1990 to 1995.
-It did not survive the distribution transition its parent made to PolyGram Records, and all of its recordings were deleted, save for those by Organized Konfusion, which were repressed under the new deal.
+Hollywood BASIC [sic] was Hollywood's short-lived hip-hop subsidiary, run by Dave “Funken” Klein, which existed from 1990 to 1995.
+It did not survive the distribution transition its parent made to PolyGram Records, and all of its recordings were deleted, except for those by Organized Konfusion, which were repressed under the new deal.
 It was the first label to record DJ Shadow, releasing his "Lesson 4" (a reference to Double Dee and Steinski) as the B-side of a 1991 single by Lifers Group, a hip hop group composed of prisoners at East Jersey State Prison in Rahway, New Jersey.
 It also released Shadow's Legitimate Mix on the B-side of a single by the group Zimbabwe Legit in 1992.
 Arguably the most high-profile release was due to be BASIC Queen Bootlegs, a 10-track collection of hip-hop remixes and reinterpretations of tracks by the rock band Queen and featuring roster names plus guests such as Ice Cube.
-Although the BASIC Beats Sampler confirmed its release date for April 1992, the album was not commercially released although it has since leaked online.
+Although the BASIC Beats Sampler confirmed its release date for April 1992, the album was not commercially released, although it has since leaked online.
 Other notable releases came from Organized Konfusion; its challenging second album, Stress: The Extinction Agenda (1994), was widely acclaimed.
 The label was also home of Charizma and Peanut Butter Wolf, although, following the shooting death of Charizma in 1993, the music the duo recorded for the label was not released.
 This would later inspire Peanut Butter Wolf to found Stones Throw Records in order to make this music available.
 Acts on Hollywood BASIC's roster included Charizma and Peanut Butter Wolf, Lifers' Group, Organized Konfusion, Raw Fusion, Hi-C, and Zimbabwe Legit.